pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 may get into the gigabyte territory.
 Being able to compress these images can result in significantly reduced file sizes.

+*pydicom* can perform *RLE Lossless* compression without needing to install any additional packages, and can perform *JPEG-LS Lossless* and *JPEG-LS Near-lossless* compression with the installation of `pyjpegls
+<https://github.com/pydicom/pyjpegls>`_.
+For all other transfer syntaxes
-However, with the exception of *RLE Lossless*, *pydicom* doesn't currently offer any native support for compression of *Pixel Data*.
-This means that it's entirely up to you to compress the *Pixel Data* in a manner conformant to the :dcm:`requirements of the DICOM Standard<part05/sect_8.2.html>`.
+it's entirely up to you to compress the *Pixel Data* in a manner conformant to the :dcm:`requirements of the DICOM Standard<part05/sect_8.2.html>`.

 .. note::